By Marika Sboros

 Jeans helps the reader to find that knowledge with well-researched and well-documented references.
 He gives a detailed section explaining bodily biochemistry.
 He also looks at why anyone who is carb-intolerant should avoid high-carb foods.
 And he shows benefits of LCHF lifestyles for those with insulin resistance, full-blown diabetes or other serious nutriton-related diseases.

 He also takes an in-depth look at just what constitutes healthy fats and thoroughly eviscerates fat-phobia.
 Most importantly, Jeans shows why sugar and other carbs, not fat, in the diet are a more likely cause of heart disease.

 Along the way, he makes a strong case for carb intolerance and insulin resistance as the metabolic basis of obesity

 He also dispels many of the myths that many doctors and dietitians still peddle about nutrition.
 One is that you should be eating 5-a-day fruit and veg.

 Click here to read: You need 5-a-day fruit and veg: No you don’t!

 Part Two of this book is the tasty “meat”.
 He styles it the Food Companion.
 It has a wide range of delicious low-carb recipes to support the new lifestyle.
-On the menu is just about anything you could want – soups, snacks, main meals, low-carb bread, desserts and even ice cream.
+On the menu are soups, snacks, main meals, low-carb bread, desserts and even ice cream.

 There’s not much for vegetarians as the book is premised on animal foods as the most nutrient-dense on the planet.
-However, there are some recipes that vegetarians can use or adapt.
+However, vegetarians can use or adapt some of the recipes.

 In the foreword, Noakes has the highest praise.
 “What strikes me about his book is just how good and complete it is.
 (It) is as good an introduction to the LCHF lifestyle as has been published anywhere in the world.”